 The rule’s subtleties lead to its widespread misunderstanding.
 Here’s why:

-Mistaking the rule for outright preventing play on easy pop-ups is common.
+Mistaking the rule to prevent play on easy pop-ups is common.
 In reality, it protects runners from being doubled up unfairly.
 The rule balances the game, preventing infielders from exploiting certain situations.

 The Future Of The Infield Fly Rule